ics-shubham/ai-playground/Bedrock-agent/README.md

 ### Running the Client

-Make sure the mcp server in Demo-mcp_servers
+Make sure the mcp server "electricity-service" in Demo-mcp_servers is running before running the main.py

 ```bash
 # Run directly